This page covers the setup required to implement AEON EAD functionality.

 Aeon supports automated requesting from archival finding aids that have been encoded according to the EAD (Encoded Archival Description) XML standard (see http://www.loc.gov/ead/).

-Aeon provides features for grouping individual item requests into parent containers or series, if desired, to facilitate retrievals, and for defining how various EAD elements are mapped to fields in the Aeon transactions table.
+Aeon provides features for grouping individual item requests into parent containers or series to facilitate retrievals, and for defining how various EAD elements are mapped to fields in the Aeon transactions table.